Klausen Pass: History

 The Klausen Pass was originally a cattle track, which by 1196 was controlled by a customs office in Bürglen.

 According to legend, the border between Glarus and Uri was determined in 1315, following prolonged disputes.
 The two cantons agreed that at first cockcrow, two runners would start from Altdorf and Linthal, respectively, and the border would be where they met.
 The people of Glarus decided to feed their cock well, so that it might be sympathetic to their cause, while the people of Uri gave theirs nothing to eat at all.
 The result was that the Glarus cock overslept, while the Uri one, driven by hunger, crowed exceptionally early, and the runner of Uri crossed the entire Urnerboden before the Glarus runner even set out.
 On the pleading of the Glarus runner, the man of Uri agreed to let him carry him back uphill as far as he could, and the present border between Uri and Glarus is where the Glarus runner fell dead, exhausted from carrying the runner from Uri.

 In 1590, a hospital for travellers was built at Urnerboden, with the maintenance of the pass shared between the cantons of Uri and Glarus.
 In 1625 Glarus transferred their section of the route to a private individual.
-In 1717, a chapel was built at the summit, probably dedicated to St. Nicholas of Myra.
-In 1870, a road was built from Altdorf to Unterschächen, and in 1893-99 the road was extended across the pass to Linthal.
+In 1717, a chapel was built at the summit, probably dedicated to Saint Nicholas of Myra.
+In 1870, a road was built from Altdorf to Unterschächen, and in 1893-1899 the road was extended across the pass to Linthal.
 The building of the road required the demolition of the 1717-built chapel, and the current Bruder-Klaus-Kapelle was built in 1938.